stackevo/administrivia/program-description.md

 # Description

-*Note: this description is under discussion, to be finalized shortly after IETC 98 in Chicago*
+*Note: this description is under discussion, to be finalized shortly after IETF 98 in Chicago*

 The IP Stack Evolution program covers various topics in the evolution of IPv4 and IPv6, the transport protocols running over IP, and the overall